Battle of Cuchilla del Tambo: The Battle

 For three hours from 7am to 10am the republicans fought fiercely to take the royalist fortifications but lacking the equipment to climb them and coupled with the limited supply of ammunition they had, were unable to take the fortifications.
 As described before, the royalist artillery pieces wreaked great havoc from the fortifications where they had been pre-loaded to make their shots.
 It was around noon that the column of royalist guerrillas attacked the republicans from behind.
 Sámano took advantage of this moment to launch a counterattack and ordered his troops out of the entrenchments and to attack the Republicans.

 As a result the republicans became surrounded on all sides and order disintegrated, of which Ensign Espinosa commented “It was no longer possible to work in concert, everyone did what they could and we fought desperately; but it was impossible to regroup, or even resist the torrent of enemies who, coming out of their parapets, surrounded us and squeezed us until we had to surrender.
-We succumbed but with glory.”The republicans were surrounded and were either killed or captured marking the end of the battle.
-The courage and boldness of the republican troops in the face of overwhelming odds was even recognized by Sámano himself who wrote “It cannot be denied that these wicked people committed themselves with all their spite, reaching less than a block of the entrenchments. but everything was in vain” these derogatory words were the best praise that the Spanish commander could give as these handful troops heroically sacrificed themselves for their homeland.
+We succumbed but with glory.”The republicans were surrounded and were either killed or captured, marking the end of the battle.
+Sámano wrote “It cannot be denied that these wicked people committed themselves with all their spite, reaching less than a block of the entrenchments. but everything was in vain”.

 Consequences

 On 1 July 1816, Sámano's army took possession of Popayán.
 Among the prisoners made there was the soldier José Hilario López, who is condemned to death but was providentially saved.
 Lopez would become President of Colombia between 1849 and 1853.
 The forerunner to the independence of Ecuador Carlos de Montúfar was not so lucky: he was captured, sentenced to death in Buga and executed shortly after.

 Mejía fled with his last supporters to La Plata.
 It all ended on 10 July, when the Royalist commander Carlos Tolrá attacked the Patriot positions at La Plata and captured President Mejía.
 He was transferred to Bogotá, where on 3 September 1816, Mejía was executed for treason.

-The victory of the Cuchilla del Tambo was decisive for the career of Juan de Sámano.
-As a reward for his victory, Pablo Morillo named him General commander of New Granada, with as capital Santafé de Bogotá.
-Sámano arrived there on 23 October 1816.
+The victory of the Cuchilla del Tambo was decisive for the career of Brigadier Juan de Sámano.
+As a reward for his victory, General Pablo Morillo named him General commander of New Granada, and summoned him to the capital Santafé de Bogotá. where he arrived there on 23 October 1816.

 The rout of the Republicans at the Cuchilla del Tambo put a definitive end to the First Republic of New Granada.
 The Spanish Reconquest of New Granada was then completed, with the exception of a few areas in the Casanare Province which remained under the control of the Republicans led by Francisco de Paula Santander.